ajcwebdev/dash-transcripts/markdown_files/2023-12-04-maya-dash-next-level.md

 coverImage: "https://i.ytimg.com/vi_webp/0Q85lg5wpdE/maxresdefault.webp"
 ---

-Ryan and Amanda discuss the importance of decentralized exchanges (DEXs) for Dash, focusing on the Maya DEX.
+Rion and Amanda discuss the importance of decentralized exchanges (DEXs) for Dash, focusing on the Maya DEX.

-tl;dr: Ryan emphasizes the significance of DEXs like Maya for Dash, as they provide verifiable price signals and could positively impact Dash's market capitalization.
+tl;dr: Rion emphasizes the significance of DEXs like Maya for Dash, as they provide verifiable price signals and could positively impact Dash's market capitalization.
 The Dash Incubator is considering running a Maya validator node, which community members could bond to, and integrating Maya into the Incubator's web wallet for a user-friendly experience.

-00:00 - Introduction and Motivation for Focusing on DEXs Ryan explains his motivation for focusing on DEXs, particularly Maya, and their importance for the Dash ecosystem.
+00:00 - Introduction and Motivation for Focusing on DEXs Rion explains his motivation for focusing on DEXs, particularly Maya, and their importance for the Dash ecosystem.

-04:58 - Discussing the Basics of Maya and Liquidity Pools Amanda and Ryan discuss the basics of Maya, including liquidity pools, APRs, and how users can provide liquidity.
+04:58 - Discussing the Basics of Maya and Liquidity Pools Amanda and Rion discuss the basics of Maya, including liquidity pools, APRs, and how users can provide liquidity.

-22:57 - The Importance of DEXs for Dash's Market Capitalization Ryan emphasizes the significance of DEXs in determining the price of Dash and its impact on the project's perceived value and market capitalization.
+22:57 - The Importance of DEXs for Dash's Market Capitalization Rion emphasizes the significance of DEXs in determining the price of Dash and its impact on the project's perceived value and market capitalization.

 33:23 - Current State of Maya and Validator Nodes
 The discussion shifts to the current state of Maya, the number of validator nodes, and how the Dash community could get involved.

-41:03 - Potential for Dash Incubator to Run a Maya Validator Node Ryan suggests that the Dash Incubator could run a Maya validator node, with community members bonding their liquidity to the node.
+41:03 - Potential for Dash Incubator to Run a Maya Validator Node Rion suggests that the Dash Incubator could run a Maya validator node, with community members bonding their liquidity to the node.

 44:07 - Integrating Maya into the Dash Incubator's Web Wallet The Dash Incubator plans to integrate Maya into their web wallet, providing a user-friendly experience for Dash users looking to use the DEX.